 If the calibration power is not adjusted properly, you will not get the finest outcome.
 Check the fertilizer amount that you have put in.
 Set the spreader amount and markup the area.
 Use flexible settings to calibrate the Scotts broadcast spreader perfectly.

 Regular Maintenance Tips for Scotts Broadcast Spreader

 Scotts broadcast spreaders are often used for larger lawns.
-The broadcast spreaders feature a big sized hopper and a rotating disc spread out, helping to blowout the fertilizer more quickly.
+The broadcast spreaders feature a large hopper and a rotating disc spread out, helping to spread the fertilizer more quickly.
 It is also ideal for larger areas.
 Also, broadcast spreaders work well on all grounds.
 For example, the Scotts Turf Builder EdgeGuard DLX can spread the fertilizer over nearby areas.
 Here are some regular maintenance tips to help you get better and more longtime performance from your Scotts Broadcast Spreader.

 Work without being distracted.
 If you have to stop the spreader, make sure the Scotts Broadcast Spreader is closed.
 Clean it after each use.
 This will prevent cross-contamination of seeds and fertilizer.
 You will also ensure that the device lasts longer.